BeCre11how/soco3/README.md

 ### 4.2 Breakpoint Addresses
 For this feature to be enabled the user needs to run the vm_break.py.
 The user now has the following options:
-- set a breakpoint at the specified address
+- set a breakpoint at the specified address if no address specified ip taken as address
 - clear a breakpoint at the specified address

 to run this feature the user only has to specify `b 2`, to set a breakpoint at address 2, or `c 2`, to clear a breakpoint at address 2